MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsmediaplayer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to prevent the anchor window from being displayed when Windows Media Player is in skin mode.

 If you enable this policy setting, the anchor window is hidden when the Player is in skin mode.
 In addition, the option on the Player tab in the Player that enables users to choose whether the anchor window displays is not available.